spring-epfl/tandem/README.md

 This repository includes a Docker file to quickly get started with development.
 First build the docker image which includes the necessary dependencies:

 ```
-docker build --tag tandem-docker:v0.1 .
+docker build --tag tandem-docker .
 ```

-Thereafter you can open a shell in the docker image by running:
+Thereafter you can open a shell in the docker image by running (from the root of the repository):

 ```
-docker run -v `pwd`:/tandem -it tandem-docker:v0.1 /bin/bash
+docker run -v `pwd`:/tandem -it tandem-docker /bin/bash
 ```

 The source files of this repository are then in the `/tandem` directory.